 This paper defines, describes, and explores sousveillance as both a conceptual framework for and as a performance of various techniques of self-empowerment in opposition to modern technologies of surveillance.
 The goal is to reveal and call into question the asymmetrical nature of surveillance through a series of performances.
 Each performance builds on the previous experience to articulate the necessity of sousveillance to restore balance to an otherwise one-sided surveillance society.

 In Performance One, the wearable computer is a visible device that cannot be mistaken for a fashion accessory or casual consumer item.
-The location of interaction is busy downtown streets.
 The goal is to learn how people respond to the wearable computer.
 The mechanisms of interaction are conversation with the wearer of the device, the collection of visual data of people moving in the local environment, and the presentation of processed visual images through a projection device using the sidewalk as a screen.
-When the sousveillance wearer has a more official context, such that the performance might more properly be
+When sousveillance device wearers have more official contexts, such that the performances might more properly be regarded as surveillance rather than coveillance, citizens become more tolerant of the performances.
+They defer to authority.4